The Husqvarna logo is instantly recognizable to hundreds of millions of people around the world.

 It’s obviously extremely similar to the original design based on the gun barrel and sights.
 All that’s really changed is the H in the middle and Husqvarna underneath.

-And the Husqvarna Motorcycles logo is identical, other than having the additional ‘motorcycles’ tag, despite being a totally separate company.
+The Husqvarna Motorcycles logo is identical, other than having the additional ‘motorcycles’ tag, despite being a totally separate company.

 I think we can assume the two companies still have plenty of cooperation when it comes to branding and logos.

-And perhaps the greatest sign of a successful logo and company is that more than a few people have it tattooed into their flesh.
+Perhaps the greatest sign of a successful logo and company is that more than a few people have it tattooed into their flesh.
 Husqvarna logo tattoos are not at all uncommon.

 While I’ll personally not be applying a corporate company logo to my body anytime soon, it does speak to the brand loyalty Husqvarna has been able to create in their fans – a group I’m happy to count myself part of.